woXrooX/x/documentations/howToUse.md

 ## Initializing
 1. Create a git repository **MyWebSite**
 2. **cd** into **MyWebSite**
-3. Use command to add X-WebApp as a submodule: **git submodule add** https://github.com/woXrooX/x-webapp
+3. Use command to add X as a submodule: **git submodule add** https://github.com/woXrooX/x
 4. Use command to to initialize and update submodule: **git submodule update --init**
 5. **cd** back to **MyWebSite**
 6. Create the ./MyWebSite/**project.json** file